dortania/OpenCore-Legacy-Patcher/docs/VENTURA-DROP.md

 * CPUs supporting AVX2.0 are Haswell or newer, which no pre-2019 Mac Pros can be upgraded with.

 Currently at this time, OpenCore Legacy Patcher only supports patching the AMD Polaris Graphics stack to no longer require AVX2.0.
-However due to lack of hardware on-hand, we cannot support AMD Vega or Navi on Ventura.
+However due to lack of hardware on-hand, we cannot support Navi on Ventura.

-* If you have spare Vega or Navi GPUs you'd like to donate, feel free to reach out: khronokernel@icloud.com
+* If you have spare Navi GPU you'd like to donate, feel free to reach out: khronokernel@icloud.com
+  * Thanks to a gracious user, we've gotten an AMD Vega 64 on-hand for testing.
+No time estimate can be provided for Vega support at this time.

 Additionally, the native stack will crash over and over on macOS Ventura as it fails to load the AVX2.0-based binaries.
 Thus to patch Ventura, you will need to boot in Safe Mode and run OCLP's Root Volume Patcher